Differentiable Predictions for Large Scale Structure with SHAMNet: Introduction

 Numerical simulations of cosmological structure formation can be viewed as prediction engines for the density field, and for the abundance and spatial distribution of dark matter halos.
 Of course, neither dark matter nor gravitationally self-bound halos are directly observed in the sky, and so additional modeling is required in order to transform a cosmological simulation into a prediction that is commensurable with astronomical measurements of galaxies.
 Contemporary simulations have by now achieved percent-level precision in the ability to characterize the density field, halo abundance and halo clustering in the nonlinear regime, whereas models connecting observed galaxies to the fundamental quantities in simulations lag far behind this level of accuracy \citep[see][for a recent review]{wechsler_tinker_2018}.
 Improving theoretical techniques for transforming cosmological simulations into predictions for the galaxy density field is thus a critical component of the precision-cosmology program.

 In many of the structure formation models that are used for cosmological inference, predictions for the galaxy distribution are made by modeling galaxies as biased tracers of the underlying density field of matter.
-There are a wide range of techniques that can be used for this purpose, including methods based on Lagrangian perturbation theory \citep[LPT,][]{bernardeau_etal02,desjacques_etal18}, effective field theory \citep{carrasco_etal12}, the Zel'dovich approximation \citep{white_2014_zeldovich}, and hybrid techniques that blend LPT with simulations \citep{kokron_etal21,derose_etal21b}.
+There are a wide range of techniques that can be used for this purpose, including the Zel'dovich approximation \citep{white_2014_zeldovich}, more general bias expansion methods based on either Lagrangian or Eulerian perturbation theory \citep{bernardeau_etal02,desjacques_etal18}, effective field theory \citep{carrasco_etal12}, and hybrid techniques that blend LPT with simulations \citep{kokron_etal21,derose_etal21b}.
 This approach to generating cosmological predictions has now been used by numerous galaxy surveys to derive constraints on the fundamental parameters of cosmology \citep[e.g.,][]{des_y3_3_by_2,joudaki_etal18}.

 An alternative approach is to model the connection between dark matter halos and the galaxies residing within them.
 The conventional ``halo occupation model'' approach proceeds with an initial step in which a fitting function and/or a machine learning algorithm is calibrated to capture the cosmology-dependence of various summary statistics of dark matter halos, such as the halo mass function \citep[e.g.,][]{jenkins_etal01,mcclintock_etal19,bocquet_etal20} and halo bias \citep[e.g,][]{tinker_etal10,mcclintock_etal20}; once the approximations for these quantities are specified, models for the galaxy--halo connection determine the prediction for the clustering and lensing of galaxies, enabling the derivation of constraints on cosmological parameters \citep{cacciato_etal13,reddick_etal14,miyatake_etal21}.